Jot it down. File and tag. Own the day.

 Running a query (finding notes) populates a workspace with those notes satisfying the parameters of that query.

-You can create as many workspaces as you want.
+Each workspace corresponds to a context and you can create as many as you want.

 to be continued...